valevo/artificially_correct_challenge/README2.md

      - Performing research (historical, sociological and similar) on heritage collections, archives and the like, in particular with the use of search interfaces and visualisation tools.
      - Research into bias of diverse kinds, especially in contexts of cultural hertiage, and defining and analysing it in given aspects of society.

-   Optimally, the team would be made up of a mix of expertises in researching bias in cultural collections on the one hand and language processing on the other,
+   Optimally, the team would be made up of a mix of expertises in researching bias in cultural collections on the one hand and language processing on the other.